0xEigenLabs/eigen-estark-gevulot/README.md

 > You should send the above public key to Gevulot through https://airtable.com/appS1ebiXFs8H4OP5/pagVuySwNkMe95tIi/form .

 > [!TIP]
-> If you haven't received a reply email after one day, you can try the following deployment step using your key.
+> If you haven't received a reply email after one day, you can try the following "Prover/Verifier Packaging and Deployment" using your key.
 If the attempt fails, please contact them on Telegram : https://t.me/gevulot.

 3. Install the OPS （Ubuntu）